Medium Difficult Bible Quiz about Bible Characters.

 The only female judge in Israel was Deborah.

-Deborah was famous for judging outdoors under palm trees.
+Deborah was famous for judging outdoors while under palm trees.

 -